 Overview

 The CAIP is the federal government's way of reimbursing residents of provinces directly affected by the pollution pricing system.
-These provinces are currently Ontario, Alberta, Manitoba and Saskatchewan.
-These payments will be expanded in July of 2023 to other provinces.
+These provinces are currently Ontario, Alberta, Manitoba, New Brunswick, Nova Scotia, Newfoundland and Labrador, PEI, and Saskatchewan.
 In order to verify that you receive these benefits, you need to be sure that your yearly tax return is completed.
 Just like other government benefits, these payments will cease until your taxes are up to date.
-The amounts you receive for the CAIP are based on the province that you live in and not your yearly income.
+The amounts you receive for the CAIP/CCR are based on the province that you live in and not your yearly income.
 Since these quarterly payments are still new, people are still getting used to them but they will arrive on the 15th of the month when they are dispersed.
-Even if you don’t live in the provinces available to receive the CAIP, there are plenty of other government benefits that are helping Canadians get through this period of high inflation.
+Even if you don’t live in the provinces available to receive the CAIP/CCR, there are plenty of other government benefits that are helping Canadians get through this period of high inflation.